 Marketing majors will have the opportunity for real world interaction by attending business tours and interacting with marketing professionals and business alums.
 They will be encouraged to develop leadership skills by joining at least one of the campus organizations.
-Graduates of the Marketing program will be expected to demonstrate competency in the following Intended Student Outcomes:
+The successful Marketing Major shall be expected to: